Finland women's national basketball team

 The Finland women's national basketball team represents Finland in international women's basketball competitions.
 They are governed by Basketball Finland.

 Finland has appeared in five editions of the EuroBasket between 1952 and 1987, with 6 wins in 34 matches.
-It hasn't qualified for a major tournament since.
+It hasn't qualified for a major tournament since. until they did for the 2027 edition as co-host along with Belgium, Sweden and Lithuania.